megumiteam/wpbooster-cdn-client/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Booster CDN will make your WordPress sites load faster and perform Better!
+WP Booster CDN will make your WordPress sites load faster and perform better!

 == Description ==

-[WPBooster](http://wpbooster.net/) CDN will make your WordPress sites load faster and perform Better!
+[WPBooster](http://wpbooster.net/) CDN will make your WordPress sites load faster and perform better!

 = Very easy to setup, just enable the plugin and enter your API key =